RahmaYasser/common-git-commands/README.md

 <br />

 ### *Aliasing*
-*Giving a command an alias name means to rename a command with short or easier name you choose,  example: to rename 'git remote' command with 'git rmt'*
+*Giving a command an alias name means to rename a command with shorter or easier name you choose,  example: to rename 'git remote' command with 'git rmt'*

 ```
 git config --global alias.<alias_name> <actual_command>